a1k0n/a1k0n.github.io/_posts/2021-01-22-indoor-localization.md

 Note that the tracking code does *not* use `cv2.undistortImage` or equivalent.
-The illustration above shows what undistorting the whole image does: objects far away from the camera with relatively small numbers of pixels in the source image take up a disproportional number of pixels in the output, and the objects directly in front taking up most of the image are just a tiny portion of the output.
+The illustration above shows what undistorting the whole image does: objects far away from the camera with relatively small numbers of pixels in the source image take up a large number of blurry pixels in the output, and the objects directly in front taking up most of the image are a small portion of the output.
 What I want to do is give equal weight to each pixel in the source image, and less weight to potential outliers.
 That way, the lights directly above the camera are mostly what it will try to track on, which gives better accuracy.

-Once the lookup table is available, the problem reduces to matching a 2D grid to all the corrected pixel locations for all pixels within the mask which are white (that is, the luminance is above a threshold).
+Once the lookup table is available, the problem reduces to matching a 2D grid to all the corrected pixel locations for all pixels within the mask which look like ceiling lights, meaning the grayscale pixel is brighter than some threshold.
 The mask is necessary to deal with reflections from the car's body and light from nearby windows -- it makes sure we're only looking upwards for ceiling lights.

 # Least squares grid alignment